jaspervdj/number-six/README.markdown

 Compiling & Running
 ===================

+Begin by installing the library:

+    cabal configure
+    cabal build
+    cabal install

-The best way to get started is to copy `Sample.hs` and start from there.
+Them, you can get started by copying `Sample.hs` and starting from there.
 Configure it, then compile & run using:

     `ghc --make Sample.hs`